celestiaorg/celestia-zkevm-ibc-demo/provers/celestia-prover/README.md

 make publish-celestia-prover-docker
 ```

-If you update the circuits please regenerated the `elf` files:
+If you update the circuits please regenerate the `elf` files:

 ```shell
 ~/.sp1/bin/cargo-prove prove build --elf-name mock-membership-elf